 - Address information

 - Login data

 - Biometric data: fingerprints, retina scans, or voice signature

 Examples of linkable information

-Quasi- identifiers or linkable information are not considered PII on their own.
-However, when linked to any other personal information, they could identify a specific individual and in this context can represent PII as well.
+Quasi-identifiers or linkable information is not considered PII on their own.
+However, when linked to other personal information, they could identify a specific individual and, in this context, can also represent PII.

 - Date of birth

 Non-PII would be a piece of information that doesn’t allow you to identify a person.

 However, it becomes very vague what is not considered PII when compared to personal data which is very clear about the distinction.